-Seitan is seasoned wheat gluten, a substance that makes dough elastic, helps it to rise, and keep its shape.
-Seitan is seasoned wheat gluten, a substance that makes dough elastic, helps it to rise, and keep its shape.
-Flour and water are kneaded together to make seitan.
-It's then rinsed several times to remove the starch.
-The dough gets formed into balls, and simmered for several hours, usually in a broth of shoyu sauce (soy sauce).
+Seitan is seasoned wheat gluten, a substance that makes dough elastic, helps it to rise, and to keep its shape.
+To make it, flour and water are kneaded together, then rinsed several times to remove the starch.
+The dough gets formed into balls, and simmered for several hours, usually in a broth of shoyu sauce (a Japanese version of soy sauce).

-While wheat-meat may be new to vegetarians in the U.S., this healthy meat substitute has been a staple in the Middle and Far East for hundreds of years.
+While wheat-meat may be new to vegetarians in the U.S., it's been a staple in the Middle and Far East for hundreds of years.

-The quality of ready-made products can vary quite a bit and depends on the type of wheat and seasonings that are used.
+The quality of the seitan available in stores can vary quite a bit and depends on the type of wheat and seasonings that are used.
 The best quality is made from hard winter wheat, which has the highest protein content.
 It's also simmered in kombu (seaweed) and naturally aged shoyu, which adds valuable minerals and lysine.

-You also get vitamin C, thiamin, riboflavin, niacin, and iron when whole-wheat flour is used to make the seitan.
-Now that's a perfect meat substitute.
+You also get vitamin C, thiamin, riboflavin, niacin, and iron when whole-wheat flour is used to make it.

-Wheat-meat is super easy to use in place of meat and chicken, in any recipe.
-You can fry, stir fry, bake, sauté, and marinate it.
-Use it in your pressure cooker, stews, or sauces.
-The possibilities are endless.
+As I mentioned above, wheat-meat is super easy to use in place of meat, which is why it's so popular in vegetarian restaurants.
+You can fry, stir-fry, bake, use a pressure cooker, sauté, and marinate it.
+The possiblilies are endless.

-You can find seitan in any health food store in the refrigerator section.
+You can find it in any health food store in the refrigerator section.